ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 ### Tools

 - Tesa Crepe
-- #Hacksaw with Park Tool Carbon Cutting Saw Blade CSB-1.
+- +Hacksaw with Park Tool Carbon Cutting Saw Blade CSB-1.
 You do not need the Park Tool saw itself if you already have a hacksaw that can hold the 300 mm saw blade.{}
-- #Topeak Threadless Saw Guide{}
+- +Topeak Threadless Saw Guide{}
-- #Sanding Block with P120 Sanding Paper{}
+- +Sanding Block with P120 Sanding Paper{}
-- #FFP2 Mask{}
+- +FFP2 Mask{}
-- #Nitril Gloves{}
+- +Nitril Gloves{}

 ### Steps